MainFighter/vcredistinstaller/readme.md

 # Obsolete
-## winget now exsists, makes this basically completely obsolete
+## Just use winget instead!
-Just use winget instead, takes seconds to write a script that will install them all using winget https://docs.microsoft.com/en-us/windows/package-manager/winget/
+Takes no effort to write a script that will install all of the Visual C++ Redists using winget. https://docs.microsoft.com/en-us/windows/package-manager/winget/

 # Visual C++ Redistributable Download and Installer script